Alec Ash

 "A talented young observer of today’s China" – Peter Hessler

-"Alive with the full complications of truth" – Evan Osnos
+"Alive with the complications of truth" – Evan Osnos